Fragtality/PilotsDeck/README.md

 <br/><br/>

 **Min / Max Value**:<br/>
-The Minimum and Maximum Value specifiy the "Range" that is displayed on the Gauge.
+The Minimum and Maximum Value specify the "Range" that is displayed on the Gauge.
 You scale the Value optionally.<br/>
 Note that these Values are applied to every Indicator that is attached, or put differently: Every Indicator attached can only display Values of that Range.
 <br/><br/>

 **Angel Start / Sweep** (Arc):<br/>
-Used to specifiy at what Angle the Arc starts and how "long" the Arc is.
+Used to specify at what Angle the Arc starts and how "long" the Arc is.
 <br/><br/>

 **Color Ranges**:<br/>
-You can specifiy multiple "Sub Ranges" with their own Min, Max and Color Value on Top of the Gauge to denote "Critical" or "Warning" Ranges.<br/>
+You can specify multiple "Sub Ranges" with their own Min, Max and Color Value on Top of the Gauge to denote "Critical" or "Warning" Ranges.<br/>
 Click on the + Button to add a Range and the - Button to remove the currently selected Range.<br/>
 To change a Range: select it in the List, change the Parameters as needed and click the Pencil to update the Range.
 <br/><br/>

 **Gauge Markers**:<br/>
 These Fields allow to define Markers/Ticks/Lines on the Gauge.
-Each can have it's individual Position (Value), Thickness, Offset, Height and Color.<br/>
+Each can have its individual Position (Value), Thickness, Offset, Height and Color.<br/>
 Click on the + Button to add a Marker and the - Button to remove the currently selected Marker.<br/>
 To change a Marker: select it in the List, change the Parameters as needed and click the Pencil to update the Marker.<br/>
 You can use a Shorthand/Template in Value to add a Range of Markers: `$step:start:end` (replace with the respective Numbers).
 The other Parameters (Thickness, Offset, Height, Color) will be applied to all Markers as entered.
 That Range of Markers will be shown and managed as on Entity - i.e. selecting it, allows you edit the whole Range.
 <br/><br/>

 **Grow Gauge**:<br/>
 By default a Gauge the gauge is drawn static in the Size specified.
-When you enable that Checkbox, you can specifiy a Variable used to grow (and shrink) the Gauge - i.e. the Bar/Arc itself will get bigger or smaller.<br/>
+When you enable that Checkbox, you can specify a Variable used to grow (and shrink) the Gauge - i.e. the Bar/Arc itself will get bigger or smaller.<br/>
-The Variable used is scaled by the specifed Number and must be within the specified Min / Max Value in order to work as intended.<br/>
+The Variable used is scaled by the specified Number and must be within the specified Min / Max Value in order to work as intended.<br/>
 The Color Ranges can still be statically drawn (regardless of how "big" the Gauge is currently) with the *Always draw colored Ranges* Checkbox.
 Else they will show up as the Gauge grows.<br/>
 With *Reverse Direction* you can let the Gauge grow in the opposite Direction - i.e. a Bar grows from Right to Left instead.
 <br/><br/><br/>